gaiatri/Getting_and_Cleaning_Data/README.md

       - A few of the variable names had the pattern "BodyBody" which was clearly a naming error.
         These instances were replaced with "Body"

-      <b>Step 5 of cleaning data</b>: From the data set in step 4, create a second, independent tidy data set
-         with the average of each variable for each activity and each subject
+      Step 5 of cleaning data: From the data set in step 4, create a second, independent tidy data set with the average of each variable for each activity and each subject

       - The already "quite tidy" dataset from the previous step is condensed to produce average values for each